HanqingNie/ECE-387-Midterm/How-pressure-sensor-works?.md

 ## How it works?

 Build the circuit below.
-We can detect if there has a force on it by measure the voltage
+We can detect if there has a force on it by measure the voltage difference of two sides of R1.